Oussama-Guelfaa/Image-Processing/README.md

 # Image Processing Tools

-This project provides tools for image processing and analysis, including intensity transformations, histogram equalization, histogram matching, filtering, Fourier transforms, image registration, segmentation, and more.
+This project provides tools for image processing and analysis, including intensity transformations, histogram equalization, histogram matching, filtering, Fourier transforms, image registration, segmentation, multiscale analysis, and more.
 It is designed to be easy to use and educational.

 ## Project Structure